 Insomnia comes from the Latin word “want to sleep” thus the problem lies in trouble falling asleep, unable to stay asleep, interruptions during sleep and not able to get back to sleep.
-There are many therapies available for insomnia.
-In fact, some practitioners prescribe sleeping pills to those who have an acute case of insomnia.
+There are many therapies available for insomnia and other sleep disorders.
+In fact, some practitioners prescribe sleeping pills to those who have an acute case of sleep disorders.
 Sleep experts are in consensual agreement that the first line of treatment should be a safe, effective and nondrug modality.
-A tested treatment for chronic sleep problems is cognitive behavioral therapy.
+A tested treatment for chronic sleep disorders is cognitive behavioral therapy.

 While brushing your teeth before bed is a good habit and one that may help signal an end to your day, sleep hygiene isn’t just about cleanliness.
 Rather, it’s about all of the habits and agendas you maintain around your bedtime routine and night of sleep. — Megan MacCutcheon, LPC